code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_3restartRun.rst

 For the purpose of this tutorial we have to do some slight modifications of the test case presented above.
 We advise you to make a copy of the test case **./libTests/referenceTestCases/euler/1D/shockTubes/HPLeft/** into a new path such as **./libTests/myTests/restartRun/**.

-For the sake of simplicity, we edit the *mainV5.xml* file as following:
+For the sake of simplicity, we edit the *main.xml* file as following:

 .. code-block:: xml